 Issuers set the valuation of the company whereby there cannot be any assurance the valuation is accurate or in agreement with the market or industry valuations.
 Valuations are intended to be in line with industry comparables on a revenue and net profit basis.
 See metrics for CircleUp Companies

 Your investment is not final until the company raises enough money to meet its Investment Target.
-When you make your investment, the money is held securely in an independent escrow account at US Bank.
+When you make your investment, the money is held securely in an independent escrow account at BOK Financial (Bank of Oklahoma).
 Once the Investment Target has been raised, the money is transferred to the company and you become a shareholder.
-If the minimum is not met, US Bank will return 100% of your investment directly to you.
+If the minimum is not met, BOK Financial (Bank of Oklahoma) will return 100% of your investment directly to you.
 CircleUp will never receive or hold any investor funds during the process.

 Yes.
 The minimum investment is different for each investment and is set by the Company, based in part on how much capital is being raised.
 In Step 1 of the Investment process, you will find the minimum investment amount for that particular opportunity listed.
 The Company, in its sole discretion, may accept investments below the threshold set forth on the CircleUp site if consistent with its legal documents.

 If you have questions please contact us at firstname.lastname@example.org

 Yes, a limited number of investors are accepted into each deal.
 Historically, the Securities and Exchange Commission limited the number of investors for any non-registered security to 500 investors.
 Unless changed, in the future, with the JOBS Act, signed into law by President Obama on April 5th, 2012, the number of permitted shareholders will increase to 2,000.